-Modern Handwritten Text Recognition (HTR) systems based on deep learning models require a significant amount of annotated data to reach satisfactory recognition accuracy.
+Handwritten Text Recognition (HTR) systems are based on deep learning, and require a significant amount of annotated data to reach a satisfactory performance.
 However, such systems suffer in low resource scenarios.
-For example, data scarcity is a common problem when dealing with manuscripts with uncommon scripts or alphabets.
+For example, data scarcity is a common problem when dealing with manuscripts with uncommon scripts or alphabets. \thefootnote

-Handwritten ciphered manuscripts \cite{megyesi2019decode} is a typical case of low resource handwritten text where invented alphabets replace the known ones to encrypt the text.
-This process was used for centuries to hide the content from undesired readers.
-Nowadays, many handwritten ciphered documents exist in archives consisting of military reports and diplomatic letters, records of secret societies and private letters, to name just a few.
-Recognizing and extracting the hidden information from them is of great interest from the point of view of cultural heritage and history.
-However, it is usually quite costly both in terms of time and money since one has to manually annotate and decipher many pages with unique alphabets.
+Historical ciphered manuscripts \cite{megyesi2019decode} is a typical case of low resource handwritten text, where invented alphabets replace the known ones to encrypt the text and hide the content from undesired readers.
+Nowadays, many handwritten ciphered documents exist in archives consisting of military reports, diplomatic letters, records of secret societies, etc. Recognizing and extracting the hidden information is of great interest from the point of view of cultural heritage and history.
+However, a manual transcription and cryptoanalysis is costly both in terms of time and human resources.
 Therefore, the whole process needs for automatic tools.

-Because of the absence of context information, such as language models and dictionaries, the automatic recognition of historical ciphered manuscript is separated in two stages: transcription (HTR) into a machine encoded form, and decipherment.
-The transcription step, which is the goal of this study, is a hard task, due to the annotated data scarcity, historical documents degradation and the changing alphabet accross different ciphered manuscripts.
+Because of the absence of context information in terms of language models and dictionaries, the automatic decryption of historical ciphered manuscripts is separated in two stages: transcription (HTR) and decipherment.
+The transcription step, which is the goal of this study, is a hard task due to the scarce annotated data to train, the paper degradation (typical in historical documents), and the changing alphabet across different ciphered manuscripts.

-A typical solution to the lack of data issue is to create more examples for training, which can be done by data augmentation or generating a synthetic one.
-But these techniques require data to be handled using either classic image processing~\cite{shorten2019} or modern deep learning models.
-Apart from the necessity for big annotated datasets, deep learning models are known to fail on compositional nature of generation which humans have effortlessly~\cite{lake2015human}.
-Here by compositional we refer to the view of generating more complex items from simpler components/primitives, a process that humans can successfully do from just a single example.
-Furthermore, generating data that covers the distribution of an alphabet using only few examples of each symbol is an unfeasible task for deep learning models.
+A typical solution to the lack of data is to create more examples for training via data augmentation or synthetic data generation.
+But these techniques~\cite{shorten2019} require training data.
+Moreover, and contrary to humans, deep learning models are known to fail on compositional nature of generation.
+Here by compositional we refer to the generation of more complex items from simpler components/primitives, a process that humans can successfully do from just a single example ~\cite{lake2015human}.
+Furthermore, generating data that covers the distribution of an alphabet using only few examples of each symbol is an hard task for deep learning models.